malickateeq/React-Notes/README.md

 2. Components Nesting
 3. Components Configurations

+## Types of Components

+1. Class Components
+- Can produce JSX to show content to the user.
+- Can use the Lifecycle Method system to run code at specific points in time.
+- Can use the 'state' system to update content on the screen.

+2. Functional Components
+- Can produce JSX to show content to the user.
+(In old days)

+- (Now) Previously updated: React Functional components be able to use Class components' features via `Hooks System`.
+- Can produce JSX to show content to the user.
+- Can use the Hooks to run code at specific points in time.
+- Can use Hooks to access 'state' system and update content on screen.

 ## Creating a new component
 ```js
 // 1.
 Create a new file with same name as component name.